Susan is an ethusiastic photographer, nature lover, and pug parent.

 - Parsnips mashed

-These foods have little to no protein in them but have all of the vitamins, minerals, grains she needs to live.
+These foods have little to no protein in them but have all of the vitamins, minerals, and grains she needs to live.
 For Tess, the amount of protein needed to be healthy is contained within chicken and ground turkey.
-This diet has none of the additives, chemicals, artificial coloring or preservatives that are found in most commercial dog food.
+This diet has none of the additives, chemicals, artificial coloring, or preservatives that are found in most commercial dog food.

 How Much to Feed